Central Station Metro station: History

+The station was used by 4.365 million passengers in 2024/25, considerably lower than the pre-pandemic figure of 5.400 million in 2018/19.

 Refurbishment

 Between September 2015 and March 2017, the station was refurbished – a project costing £6 million.

 Facilities

 The station has two platforms, seating, next train audio and visual displays, timetable and information posters and an emergency help point.
 The ticket hall is located on the upper level, with ticket machines (which accept cash, card and contactless payment) and automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s.
 There is step-free access to both platforms by lift, with platforms also linked by escalator and staircase.

+On 8 December 2025, Metro started a trial to provide free wifi in Central Station, allowing passengers to access the internet from platform-level.
+Central Station is the first station on the Metro to have wifi access.